 Improved facial appearance – the loss of back teeth can cause your mouth to sink and face to look prematurely older

 The correct functioning of your mouth – with missing teeth, your speech may be affected since the front teeth help to form certain sounds

 Prevention of bone loss from the jaws – after teeth are removed, the jawbone that was associated with the roots of the missing tooth dissolves away.
 The insertion of dental implants restores the natural functions of the mouth

-Once implant bone attachment has been checked and confirmed, the new teeth can be made.
+Once the implant bone attachment has been checked and confirmed, the new teeth can be made.
 They are made from tooth coloured porcelain producing a natural appearance, which is almost impossible to spot against natural teeth.
 A titanium post is connected to the implant and held in place with a small screw.
-The finished tooth is then glued onto the post with special type of dental cement.
+The finished tooth is then glued onto the post with a special type of dental cement/adhesive.